Nexmo/station/_documentation/olympus/workflows/overview.md

 With Facebook Messenger and Viber Service Messages you can use `delivered` and `read` statuses as the condition status.
 With SMS you can only use `delivered`.

 There may be bugs🐛 and quirks so we'd welcome your feedback - any suggestions you make help us shape the product.
 If you do need help, please email [support@nexmo.com](mailto:support@nexmo.com) and include Workflows API in the subject line.
+Please note that during the Developer Preview period support times are limited to Monday to Friday.

 ## Contents